Neil Woodford's flagship equity income fund has been removed from the Investment Association's (IA) Equity Income sector.

 The news followed an IA

 According to the IA, the fund's three-year average yield to the end of December stands at 3.5% versus 3.6% on the FTSE All Share.

-However the IA has stuck to its guns, forcing the fund to move to the UK All Companies sector.
-The Woodford Income Focus fund will remain in the Specialist sector.
+However, the IA has stuck to its guns, forcing the fund to move to the UK All Companies sector.
+The Woodford Income Focus fund is in the Specialist sector and will remain there.

 A WIM spokesperson told Wealth Manager: 'Throughout his 30-year investment career, Neil has focused on delivering positive long-term total returns through a combination of income and capital growth for his flagship equity income funds.

 'He believes this strategy is in the best interests of his investors and he has never been willing to sacrifice capital to supplement income in the short-term and his portfolio construction isn’t dictated by yield considerations.

 'During the recent IA consultation on the UK equity income sector, we recommended removing the headline yield target as it does not effectively capture the impact of dividend growth over the long term.'